 The first part of her room that I want to share is her reading corner.
 We decided to jump on the Ikea spice rack book shelf wagon and it turned out pretty adorable.
 I painted the bar with crushed coral paint for a pop of color.
 I used the crushed coral paint in a few different places in the room, including three of the clouds on her wall.
 The kids call those "storm clouds" which I thought was funny and cute.

 I knew the first shelf I set up had to be dedicated to gardening.
-Gardening is important to our family and one of Maeve's favorite books is The Very Hungry Caterpillar.
-Maeve is obsessed with bugs because she sees the worms work in our garden and loves to learn about other beneficial and harmful critters.
+Gardening is important to our family and one of Matilda's favorite books is The Very Hungry Caterpillar.
 I recommend purchasing Bear and Bunny Grow Tomatoes if you want to get your kids interested in gardening.
 It's a fun way to learn how to start a garden and why each step in the process of planting seeds is important.

 Since many of you have asked, the cloud are not decals.
 I used a sponge brush to paint them randomly along one wall behind her bed.
 I did this by freehand and made a straight line with the square brush from left to right, then made 3-5 swooping motions around and ended back at the beginning of the line.
 That was difficult to explain so hopefully that makes sense!
 They are clouds after all, you can just swirl a brush around and call it a cloud. ;)